 Payment Failure Handling: When payment methods fail, systems must handle errors gracefully and enable correction without losing cart state.

-This is where comprehensive testing platforms like Chanl become essential.
+This is where a comprehensive AI agent platform becomes essential.
 Voice commerce testing requires validation across product catalogs, ambiguous references, edge cases, and failure scenarios before deployment.
-Chanl's framework enables systematic testing of commerce-specific voice AI scenarios to ensure accurate product identification, appropriate pricing, and smooth checkout experiences.
+Scorecards let teams grade AI agent responses against quality criteria — ensuring accurate product identification, appropriate pricing, and smooth checkout experiences — before going live.

 Privacy and Security Considerations